-3.3 The power sector
+3.3.
+The power sector

-GHG emissions from the power sector are projected to fall by 98% in 2050 with respect to 2015, to just over 20 MtCO2eq in the case of the Tech scenario (see Figure 5 main).
-During the same period, the Life scenario results in circa 96% reduction, albeit at a slower pace, meaning that by 2050 an additional 2 GtCO2eq would be emitted compared to the Tech scenario.
-This is partly due to the absence of carbon capture (CC) in the technologies portfolio of the power generation sector in the Life scenario.
-Nevertheless, changes in behaviour accelerate the decarbonisation of the power sector since the emission reduction in the LTS Baseline is 74 % between 2015 and 2050 (see also section 2.1, Power levers, of the SI).
+GHG emissions from the power sector are projected to fall by 98% in 2050 with respect to 2015, to just over 20 Mt CO2eq in the case of the Tech scenario (see figure 5 main).
+During the same period, the Life scenario results in circa 96% reduction, albeit at a slower pace, meaning that between 2020 and 2050 an additional 2 Gt CO2eq would be emitted compared to the Tech scenario.
+This is partly due to the absence of Carbon Capture and Storage (CCS) in the technologies portfolio of the power generation sector in the Life scenario.
+Nevertheless, changes in behaviour accelerate the decarbonisation of the power sector since the emission reduction in the LTS Baseline is 74% between 2015 and 2050 (see also SI section 2.1, Power levers).